YanQS-Blog/WordPress-Comment-Reply-Notify-Plugin/README.en_US.md

 You can edit the email HTML templates for three different scenarios directly in the text box.
 Placeholders (e.g., `{{author}}`, `{{content}}`) can be used in the templates, but please note that these placeholders are hardcoded in the `includes/WordPress_Mail.php` file.
 To modify them, you need to edit the PHP file.

+New: template styles & preview

+- Each template now supports multiple style variants (Modern / Plain / Compact).
+In the admin "Email Templates" tab you can choose a style separately for `reply`, `new_comment`, and `pending` templates.
+- After selecting a style you may click "Load selected style" to load that style's template into the editor as a starting point, or edit a custom template directly and save.
+- Click "Preview" in the editor to open an email preview modal that renders the template with sample data so you can inspect the final output.
+For safety, the preview strips and ignores any PHP code in the template to avoid executing server-side code in the admin UI.
+- Style template files are located under `includes/templates/styles/{modern,plain,compact}/`.
+When you save a custom template the plugin will attempt to write it to `includes/templates/`; if that fails it will fall back to storing the template in the `pcn_templates` option in the database.

+Warning: when sending real emails the plugin's renderer (`includes/class-pcn-mailer.php`) will include template files and execute PHP inside them (if present).
+Only place PHP in templates if you fully trust the environment and understand the security implications.

 ## Troubleshooting

 If email sending fails, please follow these steps: